awsdocs/amazon-workmail-user-guide/doc_source/mobile-client.md

 |  **User name**  |  Email address associated with your Amazon WorkMail account  |
 |  **Password**  |  Your password  |
 |  **Server**  |  The endpoint matching the AWS Region where your mailbox is located: [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/workmail/latest/userguide/mobile-client.html)  If you don't know the AWS Region where your mailbox is located, contact your system administrator\.   |

+1. After attempting everything explained above and you are still unable to access email on your iOS mobile device, you need to configure access using IMAP. [\[See the IMAP guide for more details\]](https://docs.aws.amazon.com/workmail/latest/userguide/using_IMAP.html).